How to: Create a New Windows Forms Application Project

 The New Project dialog box appears.

-In the Installed Templates pane, expand Visual Basic or Visual C#, and then select Windows.
+In the Installed Templates pane, choose Visual Basic or Visual C#.

-Above the middle pane, select the target framework from the drop-down list.
+Above the middle pane, choose the target framework from the drop-down list.

-In the middle pane, select the Windows Forms Application template.
+In the middle pane, choose the Windows Forms Application template.

 The Windows Forms Application template in the .NET Framework 4 targets the Client Profile by default.
 For more information, see .NET Framework Client Profile.